 Weighing almost 15 pounds, this vacuum is on the heavy side.
 Some users have difficulty carrying it around the house or lifting it up a staircase.
-You’ll have to be extra cautious when handling the device.

 |Number of Included Attachments||Three|

-4. Bissell PowerEdge Hardwood Floor Vacuum
+Best in Design Hardwood Floor Vacuum

 Looking for a simple tool to remove pet hair and potentially other debris from your hardwood floor?
 This device has been specifically designed for hardwood floors.
-Its unique V-shape and rubberized floor head make it perfect for this type of flooring.
+Its unique shape and rubberized floor head make it perfect for this type of flooring.

 This device features rubberized squeegees under the floor head, making it safe for the most delicate hardwood floors.
-The squeegees not only protect your floor, but can also catch the tiniest particles of dust.
+The squeegees not only protect your floor but can also catch the tiniest particles of dust.

 Another hardwood-safe feature is the swivel steering.
 As you don’t need to lift the machine every time you change direction, it makes the overall cleaning process faster.

-5. Kenmore Pet & Allergy Friendly Upright
+5. Kenmore Pet & Allergy Friendly Upright Vacuum